branndonle/WalmartSalesDataAnalysis/README.md

 3. Which city has the largest tax percent/ VAT (Value Added Tax)?

-18.Which customer type pays the most in VAT?
+4. Which customer type pays the most in VAT?

 ### Customer
 1. How many unique customer types does the data have?